About the EHF

 Objectives of the EHF

 The EHF is primarily aligned to support the delivery of humanitarian response identified under the Humanitarian Response Document (HRD) and supporting cluster strategies, but while retaining the flexibility to allocate funds to unforeseen emergency needs.
-In the event of a serious refugee crisis/influx, the EHF provides seed money to projects supported by the Office of the United Nations High Commissioner for Refugees that are in line with its strategic goals to kick-start the response.

 The EHF has the following main objectives: